from £27 /night help Price for guests, Nights

 The apartment sleeps a maximum of 4 people with a double or twin room and sofa bed in the lounge area.
 Travel baby cot also available upon request.

-There is a comfortable lounge area with a flat screen TV, DVD player and well equipped kitchen corner.
+There is a comfortable lounge area with a flat screen TV, DVD player and well equipped kitchen corner with washing machine.
 The Bathroom is with a shower.

 A selection of local tourist information is also available.